Resources

 Photobiomodulation

-Near-infrared light increases mitochondrial potential and ATP synthesis
+Photobiomodulation increases mitochondrial ATP synthesis (in vitro study)

 Near-infrared light (810 nm) increases mitochondrial membrane potential by 30% and ATP synthesis by 22%.
 Mechanism demonstrated via cytochrome c oxidase (complex IV).